UK economy grows by 0.4% in the third quarter of 2017

 The Office for National Statistics (ONS) said gross domestic product (GDP) grew by 0.4% in its initial estimate for July to September this year.

-The lion’s share of the expansion came from the services and manufacturing industries, which countered a dismal display from the construction sector.
+The lion’s share of the expansion came from the services and manufacturing industries, while the construction sector fell into recession.

 It comes as the Bank’s Monetary Policy Committee (MPC) mulls whether to raise interest rates from record lows of 0.25% in November, as inflation continues to soar.